 Wix is a subscription-based platform and offers different packages.
-They start at $13/month for 2GB of bandwidth and 3GB storage with the ability to connect a custom domain (which you need to pay yourself).
+They start at $13/month for 2GB of bandwidth and 3GB of storage with the ability to connect a custom domain (which you need to pay yourself).

-Higher plans add more bandwidth and storage, free domains, apps, the ability to create an online store and remove the ads.
-The most expensive plan is for $39/month also comes with VIP support.
+Higher plans add more bandwidth and storage, free domains, apps, and the ability to create an online store and remove the ads.
+The most expensive plan is for $39/month and also comes with VIP support.

 Gator By Hostgator

 Gator is a website builder blogging platform created by popular web hosting provider Hostgator.
 Gator offers a drag & drop tool that you can use to build any type of website including blogs, business sites, and even an online store.

 Don’t confuse between Gator website builder and Hostgator web hosting.
 You can your Hostgator web hosting to start a WordPress blog like Lit Blogging.

 And if you want to start a noo-WordPress blogging platform and hosting solution then Gator is the best option.

 - Easy drag and drop website builder to customize your blog and website.

 - Backups, performance, and security are all handled by HostGator (no headaches).